Public Consultation · Powered by the PRISM Engine

 See a real report

-This sample is a real, unedited PRISM report on a municipal bond referendum — a near-perfect fit for public consultation work.
-It's shown exactly as a client receives it, with cited evidence and a confidence reading.
+This is a real, unedited Presaga Campaign report — shown exactly as a client receives it, with cited evidence and a confidence reading.
+The same engine pressure-tests your own consultation or announcement.

 Built for the public sector

 Built for the public sector.
-Data stays in Canada.
+Data hosted in Canada.

 Public bodies have a higher bar for where information lives and who can inspect the work.
-Presaga is sovereign by default.
+Presaga hosts and stores your data in Canada by default, with private deployment available for full in-country inference.

 Map of Canada with a pin over Quebec